Elephant found dead in forest area of Chhattisgarh's Raigarh district | Headlines

 Elephant found dead in forest area of Chhattisgarh's Raigarh district

-The carcass of a wild elephant was found on Tuesday in the forest area of Dharamjaigarh in Chhatisgarh's Raigarh district, a forest official said.
+The carcass of a wild elephant was found on Tuesday in the forest area of Dharamjaigarh in Chhattisgarh's Raigarh district, a forest official said.

 - Country: